 3. Synthetic opioids and adulterants

-Examples and names Nitazenes, isotonitazene, metonitazene, protonitazene, fake opioid medications, substances added to other products.
+Examples and names Nitazenes, isotonitazene, metonitazene, protonitazene, fake opioid medicines, substances added to other products.

-Desired effects Strong opioid effects: sedation, pain relief, euphoria, or slowing effects depending on substances and dosages.
+Desired effects Powerful opioid effects: sedation, analgesia, euphoria, or slowing effect depending on substances and dosages.

 Main risks Respiratory depression, loss of consciousness, overdose, fatal risk in case of unknown dosage or mixing with alcohol, benzodiazepines, or other depressants.